ldci/redCV/README.md

 Only for Windows for the moment.
 Available for OSX and Linux ASAP
+### NEW: June 17 2016

+Convolution routines for iamges are added

+More to come ...

 ### NEW: June 15 2016
 Added statistical functions on image.